ilyashusain/cloud_independent_cluster_kubespray/README.md

 ## Guide:

-1. Create 3 ubuntu 18.04 instances.
+1. Create 3 ubuntu 18.04 instances with at least 2 vCPU.
 1 instance is a bastion host, 1 instance is a master, 1 instance is a worker.
 You can do this manually, or via an infrastucture-as-code automation tool.

+NOTE: If you go below 2 vCPU on your nodes, you will not be able to run the fluentbit and elasticsearch pods.
+These are cpu and memory hungry applications.

 2. ssh into the bastion host, in the home directory run (copy and paste into the shell):